-So I earned my degree in music from the University of North Texas.
-A guitarist friend and I formed a band with some guys with similar musical taste.
-We spent more than three years playing sporadically and struggling to keep the band together.
-When the band disintegrated for the last time, I was left with the sound system and the debt.
+The first attempt at a band was sincere, but disastrous.
+We spent more than three years playing sporadically and struggling to keep it together.
+When it disintegrated for the last time, I was left with the sound system and the debt.

 I refer to these years as my “starving musician period”.